Inside: Less clutter means less stress! Make the most wonderful time of the year truly enjoyable with these 4 easy tips for a clutter free Christmas!

 I decided to put out way less stuff!
 This had a bit of a snowball effect in the way I’m thinking about my Christmas decor.
 It’s given me so much more time and head space to actually enjoy the season without feeling like stuff is closing in around me.

-I know I can’t be the only one that feels this way, so I thought I’d share a few tips that are making this a much more clutter free time of year.
+I know I can’t be the only one that feels this way, so I thought I’d share a few tips that are making this a much more clutter free Christmas this year.

 I know it’s tempting cause Christmas decor has a tendency to be sentimental.
 But that doesn’t mean that everything has to make it to display status every year.

-This year I probably put out only about 1/4 of the decor we have.
-In years past I put almost everything out, added a new thing or two, and decorated most of the shelves around here with at least a few Christmas touches.
+This year I probably put out only about a quarter of the decor we have.
+In years past I put almost everything out, added a new thing or two, and decorated most of the shelves with at least a few Christmas touches.